$0 Turkey → Netherlands Highly Skilled Migrant Guide — Quick-Start Checklist

 For Turkish entrepreneurs and freelancers, the comparison is not close: the Netherlands is significantly more favorable.

 Netherlands (Ankara Agreement self-employment): Turkish applicants are assessed only on business viability — can the business generate enough net profit to support the entrepreneur without social assistance?
 The 300-point RVO points system (100 for personal experience, 100 for business plan, 100 for added value) does not apply to Turkish nationals.
-Capital requirement is not fixed in law — EUR 5,000–10,000 in demonstrable savings is sufficient.
+Capital requirement is not fixed in law; demonstrate sufficient funds to launch and sustain the business.
 After three years, full labor market freedom allows the entrepreneur to take salaried employment without a new permit.

 Germany (self-employment / freelancer): German law does not have an equivalent Turkish exemption.
 Turkish entrepreneurs apply under the standard German freelancer (Freiberufler) visa or the self-employed (Selbstständige) residence permit.
 These require proof of sustainable income, often professional qualifications in regulated fields (Freiberufler status requires recognized professional categories), or a business plan evaluated by the local Ausländerbehörde and Chamber of Commerce.
 The assessment is not as formalized as the Dutch RVO points system, but neither does it carry the Ankara Agreement's viability-only standard.